A Leader’s Best Bet: Exercise

 Exercise Is Linked to Leadership Effectiveness

 When we’re time-pressed and stressed out, that’s exactly when we need to make time to exercise.
-This is the message we give to top executives at our Leadership at the Peak program as we teach them about being “Fit to Lead.”
+This is the message we give to top executives at our senior executive leadership programs, where we help participants focus on being “Fit to Lead.”

 Exercise and Leadership Go Hand-in-Hand

 Not only do people gain huge health benefits when they exercise, but, according to our research, executives who are physically fit are also considered to be more effective leaders than those who aren’t.

 Leaders who exercise regularly were rated significantly higher by their bosses, peers, and direct reports on their leadership effectiveness than those who don’t.
 Time invested in regular exercise, even if it means spending less time at work, is correlated with higher ratings of leadership effectiveness.
 It seems that a healthy lifestyle can help executives better cope with the stresses and demands of their positions, ultimately increasing their leadership effectiveness.